-When you purchased a used vehicle a common question is, “do you have any maintenance records?”
+When you purchase a used vehicle a common question buyers ask is “Do you have any maintenance records?”
 Car sellers should usually be able to produce oil change records, engine work receipts etc.

 Similarly, if someone is selling a used UAV, they should be able to produce receipts or records for any repairs or maintenance done by a drone shop or the manufacturer.

 Although maintenance on drones is minimal, it doesn’t hurt to ask the seller for any records they may have.
 Commercial drone operators will often have detailed documents of their drone maintenance and service life.
-Recreational users may not have any.
+Recreational users may not have any available.

 20. Check current market pricing.

 Many drone aficionados will purchase the latest and greatest UAV the minute they are available to order.